PaddlePaddle/PaddleDepth/PaddleMono/configs/monodepthv2/README.md

 ## Training
 **KITTI Datasets Pretraining**

 Run the script `./configs/monodepthv2/mdp.sh` to pre-train on KITTI datsets.
-Please update `--data_path` in the bash file as your training data path.
+Please update `--data_path` in the bash file as your training data path and specify `weights_init` as the directory path of backbone weights, i.e., `/root/paddlejob/shenzhelun/PaddleMono-master/weights/backbone_weight/resnet18-pytorch`.

 **Finetuning**

 After training on 640x192 resolution, increase the resolution to 1024x320 for fine-tuning.
 Run the script `./configs/monodepthv2/mdp.sh` to jointly finetune the pre-train model on KITTI dataset.
 Please update `--data_path` and `--load_weights_folder` as your training data path and pretrained weights folder.